jshook/simple-startup/README.md

 Alternately, the startup script itself may be in the .startup directory, if your wish is to move it out of the way of casual users.

+The current working directory will be set to the parent directory of the .startup component scripts directory before it is executed.

 ## Script Ordering